Bronx Opera House: 1919–1920

-Later Years
+Later years

-When it opened the opera house was considered the best theatre in Bronx borough.
+When it opened the opera house was considered the best theatre in the borough.
 It had two separate balconies and a large crystal chandelier in the center of the ceiling.
 Performances included vaudeville and plays.

 By the 1940s, the building was converted to a late-run movie house, shuttering of the upper balcony reduced seating to 1,400, and became known simply as Bronx Theatre.
 The theatre lost its license in 1943 after the rape of a 17-year-old worker.
 Chief Assistant District Attorney Sylvester Ryan said "the theatre as a rendezvous for degenerates and thugs."